hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

   - macbook
 layout: post
 ---
-Recently, I was looking for a new case for my Macbook Pro 13" with Touch Bar which would be also suitable for light outdoor activities.
+Recently, I was looking for a new case for my Macbook Pro 13" 2017 with Touch Bar which would be also suitable for light outdoor activities.

-I came across the Thule Gauntlet 13" MacBook Attaché which I found one of the best outdoor case to protect my Macbook Pro in 2017.
+I came across the Thule Gauntlet 13" MacBook Attaché which I found to be one of the best outdoor case to protect my Macbook Pro.

 <a href="https://www.flickr.com/photos/90204224@N07/17167532371" ><img src="https://farm9.staticflickr.com/8749/17167532371_f36eb8b1f1_b.jpg" width="100%" alt="Thule Gauntlet - Best Macbook Pro 2017 Case for Outdoors"></a><!--more-->

 ## Thule Gauntlet

-I came across the Thule Gauntlet 13" MacBook Attaché which I found one of the best outdoor case to protect my Macbook Pro.

 The Thule Gauntlet 13" MacBook Attaché is not completely waterproof but has a water resistant zipper and shell so you can carry your MacBook also in bad weather conditions.